gary-kaufman/gkaufman-dev-blog/docs/posts/vba-open-userform-with-button.md

 Next, return to your Excel sheet, go to the Insert tab, and add a shape with whatever text you prefer.
 ![Create button](../images/vba-open-userform-with-button/3.png)

-Right-click the button and select `Assign Macro`.
+Right-click the shape you created and select `Assign Macro`.
 From the window that pops up, select the `RunForm` macro that we just created.
 ![Select RunForm](../images/vba-open-userform-with-button/4.png)

 You are all set!
 Now click the button and watch that magical UserForm appear! :sunglasses: